Top reasons for cart abandonment and how to address them

 False declines

 A false decline occurs when a legitimate customer payment is incorrectly declined due to suspected fraud or a failure in the payment value chain.
-It's a big issue hiding in plain sight, with 42% of consumers saying they'll abandon their cart after being declined.
+This serious issue is hiding in plain sight, with 42% of consumers saying they'll abandon their cart after being declined.

 What you can do